ut-issl/s2e-aobc/README.md

   ```
 - To use `git submodule` features, please see the reference [Git Tools Submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
 - `CMakeLists.txt`
-  - Please change the words `example` in the file to suit your project name.
+  - Please change all words `example, EXAMPLE, or Example` in the file to suit your project name.

 ### How to build and execute the project-specific repository